shantarsecurity/meraki-bssid-dump/README.md

 # Meraki BSSID Dump

 🔍 This project, **'Meraki BSSID Dump'**, is a Python script created to export BSSID (Basic Service Set Identifier) information from an organization's Meraki wireless networks.
-The primary use case is to retrieve BSSID details for manual import into e911 services location data.
-It provides network administrators with a simplified method to gather BSSID information, aiding in network troubleshooting and management.
+The primary use case is to retrieve BSSID details for manual import into geolocation data services (e.g. e911).
+It provides network and facility administrators with a simplified method to gather BSSID information, aiding in network troubleshooting and management.

 CSV file example output: